RSS reports steady COVID-19 cases, talks draft calendar - Salisbury Post

 RSS reports steady COVID-19 cases, talks draft calendar

-SALISBURY – Rowan-Salisbury Schools Associate Superintendent Kelly Withers says there’s been a leveling off of COVID-19 cases in the district
+SALISBURY — Rowan-Salisbury Schools Associate Superintendent Kelly Withers says there’s been a leveling off of COVID-19 cases in the district.

 Withers during Monday night’s school board meeting reported 122 staff in quarantine, equating to 4.73%, and 35 positives among them.
 There were 549 students in quarantine — 3.8% of the student population.